 A Crusader tank being put on a transporter ready to be taken back to the forward areas after receiving repair work at a tank repair depot, 10 December 1941.
 IWM E7014

 The full description at the back of the picture is of interest.
-The picture is part of a series, which also features a Stuart and a Valentine tank being repaired.
+The picture is part of a series, which also features a Stuart and a Valentine tank being repaired, so it may well be of 7 Armoured Division workshops.

 THE BATTLE IN THE WESTERN DESERT